dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 ### If It's Turtles All the Way Down...

-TODO: this conclusion needs to happen sooner
+TODO: this conclusion needs to happen sooner (or does it?)

 Yeh the thought that blew my mind: if it's turtles all the way down and our universe can extend into infinite universes below our own,